Should I choose Dr. Allen as a major professor?

 Committee Meetings Timing: Committee meetings are discouraged during the summer, the initial weeks, and the final weeks of a semester.
 These periods often witness faculty members being busy or unavailable.
 Planning meetings at other times ensures better availability and focus.

-IRB Approval: Before collecting data, completion and approval of the “Application for Approval of Investigation Involving the Use of Human Subjects” form by the University of North Texas Institutional Review Board (IRB) are mandatory.
+IRB Approval: Before collecting data, completion and approval of the “Application for Approval of Investigation Involving the Use of Human Subjects” form by the University of North Texas Institutional Review Board (IRB) is mandatory.
 This process underscores ethical considerations in research involving human subjects.

 Relevance of Dissertation to Major: Emphasizing that the dissertation must be directly related to the student’s major underscores the importance of aligning the research with the chosen field of study.